Need help with state nomination?

 Yes.
 To be granted State nomination, you signed an agreement with the Government of Western Australia and as part of this agreement you agreed to complete a survey every six months for a period of 24 months.

-If you are having problems with the online application system you can call WA Migration Services during office hours, Monday to Friday 8.30 am – 4.00 pm (WST) on +61 8 9224 6540 or email the team via the online enquiries page.
-Please state your name, reference number (if applicable) and the problem you encountered while trying to lodge your application.
+If you are having problems with the online application system you can call WA Migration Services during office hours, Monday to Friday 8.30 am – 4.00 pm (WST).

-You are free to apply for the subclass 189 visa.
 If you do so, your application for State nomination will be declined, as we are no longer able to assess your application, because the Department of Home Affairs has locked access to your expression of interest in the SkillSelect database.
-The $200 application fee is non-refundable for applications lodged before 1 July 2022.

 No. Applicants with an occupation requiring licensing or registration are advised to contact the relevant occupational licensing or registering body to verify their suitability for licensing or registration.

-Migration Services may consider re-inviting applicants for WA State nomination.
+WA Migration Services may consider re-inviting applicants for WA State nomination.

 Please email WA Migration Services if you would like further information regarding this process.